 Agreements from institutions willing to run the school.
 Each agreement will be an MoU that the institution will host and provide the logistical resources to make the school happen.
 As outlined in the timeline below, this will be completed between the 5th and 6th RDA plenaries.
 On the basis of the first two agreements the RDA council and CODATA will be called upon to endorse the proposal.

 The outline for a typical Summer School.
 This will include a breakdown of the curriculum, methods of assessment, requirements in terms of technical resources and the organization of lectures and labs.
 The IG on Education and Training on handling of research data and other parties listed above, with whom this WG will liaise with, will be able to provide a detailed breakdown of what that curriculum should be.
-As it is, each school will be based on the distinct themes that have been observed in Data Science, e.g. computing resources, analysis and data sharing which themselves are composed of different sub-themes; for example the data sharing theme would have data storage and annotation sub-theme and an accessibility (making own data available and accessing others data) sub-theme; the analysis theme would have a statistical/machine learning sub theme and a visualization sub theme and so on.
+As it is, each school will be based on the distinct themes that have been observed in Data Science, e.g. computing resources, analysis and data sharing which themselves are composed of different sub-themes; for example the data sharing theme would have data storage and annotation sub-theme and an accessibility (making own data available and accessing outside data) sub-theme; the analysis theme would have a statistical/machine learning sub theme and a visualization sub theme and so on.
 Each school would focus on a specific theme but also give an introduction to the other themes.
-Each school would, in addition, also have a specific domain where this is applied to give a context to the topic and hence demonstrate to the students how this could be applied.
+Each school would, in addition, also have a specific domain where this is applied to give a context to the topic and hence demonstrate to the students how this could be applied, for example describing appropriate data sets for the discipline and how to access them.
 As a result, graduates of the school would have an understanding of the bigger picture that Data Science provides while being able to apply them readily to their area of research.
 In addition to this, other options will be considered to improve the sustainability of the initiative, in particular joint PhD programmes for students who have taken part in the school and the possibility of accreditation for individual who specialises in the field on a longer term basis.

 The timeline for this is as follows :-